veteransgroup/angular-django-integration/README.md

-# Django & Angular File Upload Example
+# Django & Angular structure demonstration

 # It is a demo show how to integrate Django and Angular.